RDCLder/Programming_Notes/Python_Notes/function_fund.md

 - **Star Keyword Arguments (**kwargs)**
   - Definition:  A special operator used to pass functions by gathering all proceeding arguments as a dictionary.
   - Syntax:  def function(**parameter):
+    - The user input must specify a key word argument by setting the key equal to a value.
     - The keyword parameter will be converted to a string.
 It must be called as a string in the function.
   - e.g.
   ```python